carolynngo11/code-refactor/README.md

-# HTML, CSS, and Github: Code Refactoring
+# **HTML, CSS, and Github: Code Refactoring**

+## Purpose of the Homework:
+A website's code is given that requires for changes to be made that would not change the webite's layout, formatting, and/or behavior.
+Essentially, it asks to clean the code.
+We remove and modify unnecessary elements which makes it easier for those who wants to view the code.

 ## Changes/Edits That Were Made: